enspiral/handbook/guides/newcomers.md

 # A Guide for Newcomers

-- [ ] fix broken navigation chapter links

 {% hint style="info" %}

-You can learn more about landing in Enspiral in [this podcast](https://youtu.be/79OhyzQVQp0).
+🎙 You can learn more about landing in Enspiral in [this podcast](https://youtu.be/79OhyzQVQp0).

 {% endhint %}

-## Everyone’s experience of Enspiral is different
+## Every experience of Enspiral is different

 Enspiral is a network of individuals, each with wonderfully varied experiences, aspirations, skills, knowledge, connections…and baggage!
 We all have our own versions of all of these, and it influences our experience of Enspiral just as much as it does the rest of our lives.